z-adams/Tutorials/Pointers/pointers.md

 ```

 which should make you rather appreciative of the utility of string and character
-literals.
+literals!

-This is all sort of an aside, but when dealing with raw bytes of data, `char`
+We are straying from the topic of pointers, but when dealing with raw bytes of
-is an important datatype to be very familiar with since it is often used to
+data, `char` is an important datatype to be very familiar with since it is often
-store a generic byte from memory, and has nothing to do with ASCII text.
+used to store a generic byte from memory, and has nothing to do with ASCII text.
 Sometimes, the `<stdint.h>` header will be used instead, allowing for the use of
 `uint8_t`, a 1-byte unsigned integer type which represents one byte of generic
 data.
 Using this datatype makes the code easier to read, since using `char` may